21isenough/LightningATM-docs/requirements/hardware-requirements.md

 ### 9. Power supply

 1. Option 1 \(recommended\): Buy a 5V power supply and a small transformer to step up 5V to 12V \(this is the one I use [http://bit.ly/36UypXy](http://bit.ly/36UypXy)\).
 This option will allow you to run the whole ATM completely on 5V power.
-Two \(2\) USB power ports are required \(power bank with two outlets or wall plugged power supply with two outlets\).
+Make sure your power supply or power bank can supply 2 amps.
 2. Option 2: Buy a 5V and a 12V power supply.
-5V for the RPi Zero \(simple USB adapter\) and 12V for the coin acceptor.s
+5V for the RPi Zero \(simple USB adapter\) and 12V for the coin acceptor.

 ### 10. Blue tack and double-sided tape or glue